mabdinur/starterprojectspring/README.md

 #### Create Controller Interceptor

-Create ControllerTraceInterceptor.java to wrap all requests to SecondServiceController in a span.
+Add the class below to wrap all requests to the SecondServiceController in a span.
 This class will call the preHandle method before the rest controller is entered and the postHandle method after a response is created.

-The preHandle method starts a span for each request and the postHandle method closes the span and adds the span context to the response header.
+The preHandle method starts a span for each request.
+The postHandle method closes the span and adds the span context to the response header.
 This implementation is shown below:

 ```java
 import javax.servlet.http.HttpServletRequest;